axibase/atsd/api/data/messages/webhook.md

-# Messages: webhook
+# Messages: `webhook`

 ## Description

-This method accepts `GET` and `POST` requests with optional JSON or form payload and converts the request into message fields.
-The produced message is stored in the database and processed in the rule engine.
+This method accepts `GET` and `POST` requests, with an optional JSON or `form` payload, and converts the request into message fields.
+The resultant message is stored in the database and processed by the rule engine.

 A set of reserved parameter names, specified in the query string, instruct the server how to parse incoming requests.
-The reserved parameters determine mappings between the request content and message fields as well as define which data is discarded as extraneous.
+The reserved parameters determine mapping between the request content and message fields and define which data is discarded by the database as extraneous.

-This method can be used to process HTTP notifications from services that support webhooks such as GitHub, AWS SNS, Jenkins, Docker Hub, Slack/Telegram/Discord Bots etc.
+Use this method to process HTTP notifications from services that support webhooks such as GitHub, AWS SNS, Jenkins, Docker Hub, Slack/Telegram/Discord Bots etc.

 ## Reference